Are Indian wives really weaponising domestic violence and maintenance laws?

 Are criminal law provisions relating to the payment of maintenance by husbands to their wives and cruelty by a husband against his wife being weaponised against men?
-The suicide of 34-year-old Atul Subhash on Monday led to this discourse gaining traction on on news debates and social media.
+The suicide of 34-year-old Atul Subhash on Monday led to this discourse gaining traction on news debates and social media.

 In a 24-page suicide note and 81-minute video, Subhash alleged harassment by his wife through the filing of false cases against him for cruelty as well as monthly maintenance.